An Introduction to Reactive Strength Index

 Figure 7.
 Force time record with variables used to calculate the reactive strength index modified including TTT = time to takeoff and FT = flight time 2

-Moreover, Harper & Hobbs 33 based on the work of Lloyd et al., 2009 34 proposed another way of assessing RSI which consisted of 10 consecutive jumps, also of maximal height and minimal ground contact time, where the final RSI is either the average of the 5 best or the average of the last 5 jumps (10/5 Test) 33.
+Moreover, Harper & Hobbs 33 based on the work of Lloyd et al., 2009 34 proposed another way of testing RSI which consisted of 10 consecutive jumps, also of maximal height and minimal ground contact time, where the final RSI is either the average of the 5 best or the average of the last 5 jumps (10/5 Test) 33.

-Even though any test can be valid and reliable in assessing RSI and thus, fast SSC ability, a deeper understanding of the testing procedures could be an advantage to get the most information out of them.
+Even though any kind of test can be valid and reliable in assessing RSI and thus, fast SSC ability, a deeper understanding of the testing procedures could be an advantage to get the most information out of them.

 For example, because of the characteristics of the 10/5 test, failing to maintain good postural control and accommodate for rapid corrections during the movement by the SNC could lead to discrepancies in both ground contact times and jump heights, both of which are integral components of the reactive strength index.
 Consequently, the inability to consistently coordinate movement during the ground contact phase could lead to greater variation in deformation of the ‘‘spring’’, and therefore greater variation in leg stiffness.
 The 10-5 testing protocol may be better for assessing stiffness because the drop height is constrained by the jump height of the previous repetition which gives further information that a single effort on the DJ test may not.